Skip navigation

 • Their investment tool can lend them around 20% to 30% of the purchase value.

-Legislation adopted in 1994 gave all tenants of council housing the legal Right to Manage their co-operatives, giving tenants for the first time housing management and maintenance responsibilities.
+Legislation adopted in 1994 gave all tenants of council housing the legal Right to Manage their homes and estates collectively, giving tenants management and maintenance responsibilities for the first time.
+In addition, some housing associations have agreed voluntary management arrangements with their tenants.

 Key characteristics are: